Here’s How You Can Get A Free Ivy League Education While You Socially Distance

 Brit + Co Online Classes

-Dedicated to inspiring, educating, and entertaining women with a creative spirit, Brit + Co has made their full collection of online courses available for free.
-The classes are made to empower women to take charge of their life in every aspect from home to the office with classes like Investing 101 and photoshop.
+Dedicated to inspiring, educating, and entertaining women with a creative spirit, Brit + Co has a range of classes that are made to empower women to take charge of their life in every aspect from home to the office.
+There is a small fee of $10/month to access all videos, or you can pay per class.
+We recommend the Investing 101 class (it’s free!), so you can learn how to make the most of your money.